MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-new-speech.md

     ![Screenshot of VS Code for the Web starting page.](./media/0126-vscode-for-web.png)

-1. If you cannot access the web version, but have access to VS Code on your local machine, you can try out the code locally by downloading the [voice-live]() folder.
+1. If you cannot access the web version, but have access to VS Code on your local machine, you can try out the code locally by downloading the files from the [voice-live](https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/tree/main/data/voice-live) folder.
+Open the files in VS Code.
 The folder contains the instructions,`codeSample.py` and `example.env` file needed to try the code in your local VS Code environment.

     >**Tip**: Copy and paste the *.env variables* that you reviewed in the previous steps into the `example.env` file.